 Headshot of Giacomo Iotti, a B2C digital marketing manager who likes to write about digital news and trends.

-Marketing & Tech News and Ideas
+Marketing and Tech News & Ideas

-The streaming war is raging, but Netflix is emerging as the likely winner, with double-digit growth in users and profit.Is Netflix the winner of the streaming war?
+The streaming war is raging, but Netflix is emerging as the likely winner, with double-digit growth in users and profit.Is Netflix the Winner of the Streaming war?

 Is Netflix the winner of the streaming war?